KPourgourides/UAVTrafficPy/README.md

 ### Introduction

-This section provides a detailed walkthrough on how to use `UAV-Traffic-Tool` properly in order to extract valuable information and make insightful visualizations regarding urban signalized intersection in the light of drone-based traffic data.
-Here, we follow closely the code provided in [this usage example](https://github.com/KPourgourides/UAV-Traffic-Tool/blob/main/usage%20example/intersection_pipeline_example.ipynb).
+This section provides a detailed walkthrough on how to use `UAVTraffPy` properly in order to extract valuable information and make insightful visualizations regarding urban signalized intersection in the light of drone-based traffic data.
+Here, we follow closely the code provided in [this usage example](https://github.com/KPourgourides/UAVTraffPy/blob/main/usage%20example/intersection_pipeline_example.ipynb).

 >[!IMPORTANT]
 > In this walkthrough we use data from the open-source [pNEUMA dataset](https://open-traffic.epfl.ch/index.php/downloads/), and specifically the dataset `20181024_d2_0900_0930.csv`.
 We proceed to use the tool for a specific intersection, data of which are contained in this dataset.
 This intersection has a certain topology, entry and exit points, possible routes, lanes, traffic cycles, and other characteristics.
 When we deploy the tool for a different intersection, we should make the appropriate modifications in the inputs of the methods described below.